pesos/ngo-portal/README.md

 1. Use 4 spaces for indentation and not tabs.
 2. Make sure you maintain maximum around 80 characters per line of code.
 3. Variable & Class names follow `CamelCase` notation with the exceptions of function names / model's datamembers which follow `under_score` notation.
-4. Finally, make sure the code you write is readable and maintanable with a fair amount of relevant comments.
+4. Finally, make sure the code you write is readable and maintainable with a fair amount of relevant comments.

 ## Contributing

 We love contributors!
-Clone the repository and start sending us pull requests...
+Fork the repository and start sending us pull requests...
 For a list of things that we'd need help check out the [issues](https://github.com/pesos/ngo-portal/issues) section.
 That would be your starting point if you are looking to contribute to this project!
 If you need help in getting started, ping us on #pes-os on IRC (freenode).
 Look at the Getting Started section for some tutorials and resources to get you started quickly.

 Happy hacking!